 \section{Abstract}

-Circuit QED enables the combined use of qubits and oscillator modes.
-Despite a variety of available gate sets, many hybrid qubit-boson (i.e., oscillator) operations are realizable only through optimal control theory (OCT) which is oftentimes intractable and uninterpretable.
-We introduce an analytic approach with rigorously proven error bounds for realizing specific classes of operations via two matrix product formulas commonly used in Hamiltonian simulation, the Lie--Trotter and Baker--Campbell--Hausdorff product formulas.
-We show how this technique can be used to realize a number of operations of interest, including polynomials of annihilation and creation operators, i.e., $a^p {a^\dagger}^q$ for integer $p, q$.
-We show examples of this paradigm including: obtaining universal control within a subspace of the entire Fock space of an oscillator, state preparation of a fixed photon number in the cavity, simulation of the Jaynes--Cummings Hamiltonian, simulation of the Hong-Ou-Mandel effect and more.
-This work demonstrates how techniques from Hamiltonian simulation can be applied to better control hybrid boson-qubit devices.
+Circuit quantum electrodynamics enables the combined use of qubits and oscillator modes.
+Despite a variety of available gate sets, many hybrid qubit-boson (i.e., qubit-oscillator) operations are realizable only through optimal control theory, which is oftentimes intractable and uninterpretable.
+We introduce an analytic approach with rigorously proven error bounds for realizing specific classes of operations via two matrix product formulas commonly used in Hamiltonian simulation, the Lie--Trotter--Suzuki and Baker--Campbell--Hausdorff product formulas.
+We show how this technique can be used to realize a number of operations of interest, including polynomials of annihilation and creation operators, namely $(a)^p (a^\dagger)^q$ for integer $p, q$.
+We show examples of this paradigm including obtaining universal control within a subspace of the entire Fock space of an oscillator, state preparation of a fixed photon number in the cavity, simulation of the Jaynes--Cummings Hamiltonian, and simulation of the Hong-Ou-Mandel effect.
+This work demonstrates how techniques from Hamiltonian simulation can be applied to better control hybrid qubit-boson devices.